-Zen Brats is a documentary about a group of smart, hip 20 year-olds who grew up the sons and daughters of Zen monastics.
-The film follows them as they grapple with their upbringing, the sincerity and hypocrisy of those who raised them, and what it all means as they forge ahead into adulthood.
+Zen Kids is a documentary about a group of smart, hip 20 year-olds who grew up the sons and daughters of Zen monastics.
+The film follows them as they grapple with their upbringing, the lure and hypocrisy of the outside world, and what it all means as they forge ahead into adulthood.

-Zen Brats is the first in a documentary series entitled BRATS, produced by Emmy Award-winning filmmaker Elizabeth Thompson.
-Each episode explores the lives of young adults who grew up off the grid of mainstream American culture: Anarchist Brats, Circus Brats, Black Panther Brats, Sex Worker Brats, Commune Brats, Dead Head Brats....
+Zen Kids is the first in a documentary series entitled Kids, produced by Emmy Award-winning filmmaker Elizabeth Thompson.
+Each episode explores the lives of young adults who grew up off the grid of mainstream American culture: Anarchist Kids, Circus Kids, Black Panther Kids, Sex Worker Kids, Commune Kids, Hippie Kids...

-The pressing question for these thoughtful, witty, outspoken kids on the eve of adulthood is this: will they define themselves with or against the counter-cultural life choices of their parents?
+The pressing question for these thoughtful, outspoken kids on the eve of adulthood is this: will they define themselves with or against the counter-cultural life choices of their parents?
 Or will they integrate aspects of their upbringing into a whole new identity that feels authentically their own?
-Each episode of BRATS will follow the unfolding stories of these off-the-grid kids as they face off with their parents and try to come to terms with who they are.
+Each episode of Kids will follow the unfolding stories of these off-the-grid kids as they make sense of the radical values they were raised with and come to terms with who they are now.

 A BIRD FLIES LIKE BIRDS